ovidiu-guzgan/sports-league/README.md

 ## Sports League Explorer

-- used Vue 3 (Even dough i have some time since i last worked with Vue - Currently working with Angular) because I understood that the role would imply working with this framework.
+- used Vue 3 (Even though I have some time since I last worked with Vue - Currently working with Angular) because I understood that the role would imply working with this framework.
 - used Pinia for storing data and caching loaded images;
 - used PrimeVue + PrimeFlex for components and utility classes;